A mean-field approach to Kondo-attractive-Hubbard model: Ground State properties

 The above analyses are repeated for other electronic densities, and we obtain the phase diagram $U/t\times n_c$, for fixed $J/t$, displayed in Fig.\,\ref{diag_nc}, for $n_{c} \geq 0.70$.
-We note that for small $U/t$, the ground state exhibits a spiral magnetic phase, with $\mathbf{Q}=(\pi, \pi, q)$, which is reminiscent of the KLM, since the attractive potential does not change the magnetic wavevector in the absence of SC, as showed in Fig.\,\ref{qU}.
+We note that for small $U/t$, the ground state exhibits a spiral magnetic phase, with $\mathbf{Q}=(\pi, \pi, q)$, which is reminiscent of the KLM, since the attractive potential does not change the magnetic wave vector in the absence of SC, as showed in Fig.\,\ref{qU}.
 When $U/t$ increases, SC sets in and coexistence with magnetism appears.
 For larger values of $U/t$ the magnetic mode tends to AFM, as discussed before.
 However, the value of $U$ at which the spiral mode changes to AFM depends quite strongly on the electronic density; the larger the doping, the larger is the value of $U/t$ required to enter the phase SC$+$AFM.
 This results from two opposing tendencies.
 On the one hand, as one dopes the KLM away from half filling, a magnetic mode with $\mathbf{Q}=(\pi, \pi, q)$ changes continuously to $\mathbf{Q}=(\pi, \pi, 0)$;\cite{Costa17a} on the other hand, we have seen that increasing $U$ drives the magnetic mode towards $q=\pi$.
 Therefore, the smaller the electronic density, the larger $U$ must be to induce the $\mathbf{Q}=(\pi, \pi, \pi)$ mode.

-It is also instructive to discuss the behavior of the SC order parameter as a function of $n_{c}$ for different values of $J/t$, and fixed $U/t$, as shown in Fig.\,\ref{ncs} for $U/t=2$; for comparison, the behavior of $\Delta$ for the simple attractive Hubbard model ($J/t=0$) is also shown in Fig.\,\ref{ncs}.
-While for $n_c\lesssim 0.9$, the gaps are merely shifted from the AHM case, we note that near half filling the behavior changes significantly with increasing $J/t$: the SC order parameter is strongly suppressed as half filling is approached.
-This change in the behavior of $\Delta$ occurs abruptly at $J/t \approx 0.75$, which is the transition point where SC is suppressed at half filling, for $U/t=2$; see Figs.\,\ref{order_100} and \ref{diag100}.
-As we will see in the next Section, this reduction in $\Delta$ near half filling leads to a re-entrant-like behavior in SC at finite temperatures.
+It is also instructive to discuss the behaviour of the SC order parameter as a function of $n_{c}$ for different values of $J/t$, and fixed $U/t$, as shown in Fig.\,\ref{ncs} for $U/t=2$; for comparison, the behaviour of $\Delta$ for the simple attractive Hubbard model ($J/t=0$) is also shown in Fig.\,\ref{ncs}.
+While for $n_c\lesssim 0.9$, the gaps are merely shifted from the AHM case, we note that near half filling the behaviour changes significantly with increasing $J/t$: the SC order parameter is strongly suppressed as half filling is approached.
+This change in the behaviour of $\Delta$ occurs abruptly at $J/t \approx 0.75$, which is the transition point where SC is suppressed at half filling, for $U/t=2$; see Figs.\,\ref{order_100} and \ref{diag100}.
+As we will see in the next Section, this reduction in $\Delta$ near half filling leads to a re-entrant-like behaviour in SC at finite temperatures.